ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Gas**

-Tefers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.
+Refers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.

 **Base Fee**